- About OJA

 OJA was given the responsibility and authority to manage the state's juvenile affairs, and on April 5, 1996, OJA was able to meet the Federal Court requirements for dismissal of the Terry D. lawsuit.
 A new era of innovative programs, increased community involvement, and an enhanced, open relationship with the judiciary had begun.

-(Please explore OJA's web site for additional information about services, programs, and the organizational structure.)
+Please explore more of OJA's web site for additional information about services, programs, offered through our agency.